ehough/docker-kodi/README.md

        $ kill -SIGTERM <pid>

    **WARNING**: If you run `x11docker` from a terminal, **do not use `Ctrl-C`**  to end the process as this will cause Kodi to crash spectacularly.
-Instead, open another session and use `kill`.
+Instead, open another shell and use `kill`.

 1. **Use `docker stop`**